dt-cs/CMPSC-497-MID-TERM-PROJECT/README.md

-I was able to retrieve the README file, but there were issues retrieving the `learning_curves.png` and `confusion_matrix.png` images.
-Please ensure these images are available in the repository.

-Here is the updated README with the "Result Visualization" section:

 # Command Classification with CNN and GloVe Embeddings

 This project implements a Convolutional Neural Network (CNN) model for classifying natural language queries into command categories.
 It uses pre-trained GloVe word embeddings for text representation.